bitcraze/bitcraze-website/src/documentation/system/positioning/loco-positioning-system.md

   - /products/loco-positioning-system/
 ---

-The Crazyflie 2.X (as most other quadcopters and robots) has no real notion of its position in space.
-The on board sensors (accelerometers and gyros) can be used to give a rough idea of its movements but lacks the accuracy for long term position awareness.
-The solution is to use an external system that can provide information of the current position.
-Outside GPS can be used, but indoor the options are limited, often complex, expensive or both.
-That is why we have created the Loco Positioning system.

-## Overview

 The Loco Positioning system is a local positioning system that is used to find the absolute 3D position of objects in space.
 It is in many ways similar to a miniature GPS system.

-The base of the system is a set of Anchors that are positioned in the room (compare to the satellites in GPS), they are the reference.
-The other part of the system is one or more Tags (compare to the GPS receiver) that are fixed to the object(s) that are to be tracked.
+The base of the system is a set of __Anchors__ that are positioned in the room (compare to the satellites in GPS), they are the reference.
+The other part of the system is one or more __Tags__ (compare to the GPS receiver) that are fixed to the object(s) that are to be tracked.
 By sending short high frequency radio messages between the Anchors and Tags, the system measures the distance from each Anchor to the Tags and calculates the position of the Tags from that information.

-All information needed to calculate the position is available in the Tag which enables position estimation on board of the Crazyflie, as opposed to many other positioning systems where the position is calculated in an external computer and sent to the Crazyflie.
+All information needed to calculate the position is available in the Tag which enables position estimation on board the Crazyflie, as opposed to many other positioning systems where the position is calculated in an external computer and sent to the Crazyflie.

-By adding knowledge of its position to a Crazyflie 2.X it is capable of flying autonomously without manual control.
+By adding knowledge of its position to a Crazyflie 2.X, it is capable of flying autonomously without manual control.
 This opens up an array of exciting use cases and applications.

-#### The Loco Positioning Deck

-The Loco Positioning Deck is a Crazyflie 2.X expansion deck with the Loco Positioning Tag functionality.
-Read more on the [Loco Positioning Deck page.](/products/loco-positioning-deck/)

-#### The Loco Positioning Node

-The Loco Positioning Node is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
-As an Anchor it is part of the reference base for the system while running in Tag mode it can be attached to an object to track, for instance a robot.
-Read more on the [Loco Positioning Node page.](/products/loco-positioning-node/)

-### Positioning modes
+## Positioning modes

 The Loco Positioning System implements three different positioning modes, **Two Way Ranging (TWR)**, **Time Difference of Arrival 2 (TDoA 2)** and **Time Difference of Arrival 3 (TDoA 3)**.